 “But what about sugar.”

-More often than not tightening your grip will backfire.
+More often than not, tightening your grip will backfire.
 Try to let go of the number on the scale.
-When faced with discouraging thoughts about your weight or guilt from eating “forbidden foods,” recognize those thoughts as unhelpful and destructive and replace them with a positive, encouraging thought.
+When faced with discouraging thoughts about your weight, or guilt from eating that “forbidden food”, recognize these thoughts and emotions as unhelpful and destructive.
+Replace them with a positive, encouraging thought.
 Talk to yourself with grace and love.

 All of life is cyclical.
 Humans are cyclical, we function best when we move in and out of seasons of hard work and rest; seasons of discipline and seasons of feasting.

 The difference between being paranoid of gaining weight and embracing the Holidays as a time of feasting is HUGE.
-It has been a long journey, but not an impossible one.
+It’s a long journey, but not an impossible one.
 If the Holidays are a struggle for you, they don’t have to be.
 It starts with changing the way you think, little by little, step by step.

 If you are currently struggling with an eating disorder or know someone who is please seek help from a licensed professional.
 The advice offered in this post is from my personal experience.
-I am not a licensed health care provider.
-Although I am happy to offer any support to those who struggle but desire to be free.
+Although I am not a licensed health care provider, I am happy to offer any support to those who struggle but desire to be free.